buzap/open-symbols/font-awesome/README.md

 # Font Awesome SF Symbols

-This directory contains SF Symbols converted from the Font Awesome V6 icons using [SymbolKit App](https://symbolkit.app).
+This directory contains SF Symbols converted from the Font Awesome V6 icons.
 Only Font Awesome Free icons are included.

-For icons in the solid icon set that have a corresponding icon in the regular icon set, the symbol for the solide icon is named with a `.fill` suffix, so that it can be used with the SwiftUI `[symbolVariant(_:) modifier](https://developer.apple.com/documentation/swiftui/view/symbolvariant(_:))`.
+For icons in the solid icon set that have a corresponding icon in the regular icon set, the symbol for the solide icon is named with a `.fill` suffix, so that it can be used with the SwiftUI [`symbolVariant(_:)` modifier](https://developer.apple.com/documentation/swiftui/view/symbolvariant(_:)).

 ## License